Media source

 The MediaSource base class

-Your media source must subclass MediaSource and implement two methods:
+Your media source must subclass MediaSource and implement async_resolve_media and async_browse_media.
+It can optionally implement async_search_media to let users search your media.

 | Method | Description |